 "Prioritise higher risks, and then go to lower risks and so on until you have a tolerable level of risk.
-But don't stop there, always keep things under review
+But don't stop there, always keep things under review as things change over time.

 "If a low incident rate tallies with a low-risk rating, then the plant may be considered a "safer plant".
 One of our Safety Principles is that managing risk keeps us safe.
-We measure safety by the absence of unmanaged risk and not by the absence of reported incidents
+We measure safety by the absence of unmanaged risk and not by the absence of reported incidents alone."